 We all love our first home but eventually there comes a point when it’s time to move on.
 Life changes and so do our needs and wants in a home.
 When you are ready for a new home but also have one to sell or rent-out, the stakes are much higher.
 This time around, you’ve got more to think about, plan, and “get right” then when you bought your first home.
 [Read More]

 The DC metro housing market kicked off the fall season with some record high levels for closed sales and prices for the month of September.
 This good news offsets the decline in new and active listings, continuing the lack of robust inventory for buyers in the DC area.
 [Read More]

 Taking that first step to buy your very first home can be scary and daunting.
 You want to find a home you will love but also afford.
-In our new four-part “how-to” series for first time buyers, you’ll learn what to do every step of the way and how to incorporate our strategies with your own to find a home that is “perfect” for your budget and your lifestyle
+In my four-part “how-to” series for first-time buyers, you’ll learn what to do every step of the way and how to incorporate these strategies with your own to find a home that is “perfect” for your budget and your lifestyle.

 When you are ready for a new home but also have one to sell or rent-out, the stakes are much higher.
 This time around, you’ve got more to think about, plan, and “get right” then when you bought your first home.
 My 4-part weekly series is a “how-to” guide for moving up to your next home with as little stress as possible.
 Whether you’ve bought and sold homes dozens of times, or it’s your first time being a move-up buyer, this series will walk you through exactly what to do when, how, and why.

 With the Fall market getting into full swing this week, here is my quick and easy guide to get your home looking its best for its debut on the market!
 With a little elbow grease in just the right places, you’ll get your home ready for multiple offers in no time.